amorimdev/edirectinsure-user/README.md

 # EDirectInsure User

-This service is responsible to manage user operations
+This service is responsible to manage user crud operations

 ### Patterns